How can I keep my house during a divorce? How can I sell it?

 Selling the house during divorce because of the threat of foreclosure: Whether only one spouse lives at the house or both spouses do, failing to make the mortgage payment can result in foreclosure proceedings.
 Sometimes, failure to make the property tax payment can have a similar consequence.
 If the home is in danger of foreclosure, especially in those situations where there is equity in the home and a foreclosure may cause the likely loss of that equity, a spouse can file a request for order with the court and ask the court to order the home sold immediately.
 Hopefully, one or both of the spouses will move diligently on this issue as a foreclosure is rarely in either spouse’s best interest.

 Selling the house during divorce to pay for attorney fees and costs: Some divorces have hotly contested issues, such as child custody, support or even property disputes.
 For example, if the spouses have significant child custody disputes due to serious allegations of abuse (or false allegations of abuse), the fees and costs may be significant.
-If neither spouse has the ability to pay for those fees and litigation on custody is inevitable, it is not unusual for an attorney fee request for order to be filed and the court be asked to liquidate an asset to pay for such fees.
+If neither spouse has the ability to pay for those fees and litigation on custody is inevitable, it is not unusual for an attorney fee request to be filed and the court be asked to liquidate an asset to pay for such fees.
 A house is only an asset.
 The family court does not attach any emotion to it.

 Asking the court for an order to sell the house at the divorce trial